MOXHAN/Ollama_chat/readme.md

 1. I only want it to use my notes, if it actually fits the question and is useful and otherwise fall back to its own general knowledge
 2. I want the LLM to tell me what source it used (my notes or its own knowledge)

+To find a prompt that leads the LLM to answer both points, I used ChatGPT 4o as help and came up with the following prompt: "Answer the following question based on the provided notes, if relevant and available, otherwise use your own knowledge to provide an accurate response.
+After answering, indicate the source by specifying either 'from notes' or 'from general knowledge'.
+Here’s the question:"

 ### 2. Evaluation

 To evaluate a LLM is a difficult task, as there are no simple metrics like accuracy.
 Thus I will evaluate the entire RAG-workflow, so the LLM + embedding model, especially for my use case, meaning how useful is it really.
 To do this in the best possible way, I came up with the following questions I will evaluate the workflow on: